 Our quality checkers are people who have lived experience of a disability or mental ill-health.
 We are experts by experience.
 We have used services ourselves and know what it is like to go through the system.
 We know what works and what doesn’t.
 We know that it is vital to give people with disabilities a voice.

 As people who have lived experience, we can make sure that our quality checks ask the right questions.
 We find out what matters to people, and to the people who support them, we highlight what the service does well, and what the service can improve.

-Our coordinators have backgrounds in a range of social care roles, research and education.
-Coordinators work alongside experts, coordinating the quality checks, providing support as and when needed and producing the final reports.
+Our coordinators have backgrounds in a range of social care roles, and education.
+Coordinators work alongside expert by experience, coordinating the quality checks, providing support as and when needed and producing the final reports.

 Inclusion is at the heart of our work.
-This means that the conversation or interaction between the person using the service and the expert is at the centre of the quality check.
+This means that the conversation or interaction between the person using the service and our expert by experience is at the centre of the quality check.

-We are passionate about what we do and we want our quality checks to make a real difference to people who use services and to the people who are responsible for delivering that service.
+We are passionate about what we do, and we want our quality checks to make a real difference to people who use services and to the people who are responsible for delivering that service.
 We place a strong value on working together with organisations who deliver services as we believe that we all have the same aim – to make people’s lives as good and as enriching as possible.
-We see so much good practice and it is a real joy to highlight this in our reports.
+We see so much good practice and it is a real joy to highlight this in our reports and share with others.

 How to report a quality issue to Gloucestershire County Council

 For anyone (such as Professionals, Service Users, Family, Friends, Advocates, etc) to contact regarding all quality issues relating to learning disability, mental health and physical disability services for children and adults.

 How to report a safeguarding concern